-The accompanying unaudited interim consolidated financial statements of the Company have been prepared by management and approved by the Audit Committee and the Board of Directors of the Company.
+The accompanying unaudited financial statements have been prepared by management and approved by the Audit Committee.

-The Company's independent auditors have not performed a review of these unaudited interim consolidated financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditors.
+The Company's independent auditors have not performed a review of these financial statements in accordance with the standards established by the Canadian Institute to Chartered Accountants for a review of interim financial statements by an entity's auditors.

-CONDENSED INTERIM STATEMENTS OF FINANCIAL POSITION
+INTERIM STATEMENTS OF FINANCIAL POSITION